PurnimaRaghuvanshi/FoodOrderingSystem/README.md

 2. create database named fos,dump fos.sql into it and run search-procedure.sql file once
 3. in Connector.java update your mysql password run it

+note: if you are you are using any version mysql5.7 download mysql jdbc jar file and replace it with old jar file inside libraries folder.